Varadaraja V. Raman: Personal life

 The Tamil language is Raman's mother tongue.
 One source notes that Raman has a "long-running interest in questions of science and religion", and another that he "meditates each morning on symbols of numbers, music, and science, describing this as an aesthetic experience."
 In Ira Flatow's book, Present at the Future, Raman describes considering himself to be "as much a physicist as one devoted to the other dimension of human life, mainly the spiritual".
-Raman has two children, a son named Dave a daughter named Indira.
-The latter is a neurobiologist, and director of the Northwestern University Interdepartmental Neurosciences (NUIN) PhD Program.
+Raman has two children, a son and a daughter, Indira, a neurobiologist and director of the Northwestern University Interdepartmental Neurosciences (NUIN) PhD Program.